elsiklab/ga4ghviewer/README.md

 ## Example config

-See test/human and test/data for sample datasets
+See test/human (https://rest.ensembl.org ga4gh endpoints) and test/data (google genomes GA4GH API) for sample datasets

+## APIs supported

+- Has support for the /variants GA4GH API to get variants in region
+- Can also look at /callsets GA4GH API to get set of samples in a variant set

 ## Demo